MiniDiscordThemes/SettingsIcons/README.md

 - Copyright (c) 2021-2023 Mirco Wittrien (original)
 - Copyright (c) 2023-2024 MiniDiscordThemes (modifications in this repository)

-This theme is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 2 as published by the Free Software Foundation.
+This theme is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This theme is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the [GNU General Public License][license] for more details.
+See the [GNU Affero General Public License][license] for more details.

 ## Credits
 [si]:               https://github.com/mwittrien/BetterDiscordAddons/blob/master/Themes/_res/SettingsIcons.css